openhwgroup/programs/cores/cv32e40p/user_manual/source/debug.rst

  #.
 Enters Debug Mode
  #.
 Saves the PC to DPC
  #.
 Updates the cause in the DCSR
  #.
-Points the PC to the location determined by the parameter DmHaltAddr
+Points the PC to the location determined by the input port dm_haltaddr_i
  #.
 Begins executing debug control code.

 Debug Mode can be entered by one of the following conditions:

  - External debug event using the debug_req_i signal
  - Trigger Module match event
+ - ebreak instruction when dcsr.ebreakm == 1

-A user wishing to perform an abstract access, whereby the user can observe or control a core’s GPR or CSR register used by the software, is done by invoking debug control code to move values to and from internal registers to an externally addressable Debug Module (DM).
+A user wishing to perform an abstract access, whereby the user can observe or control a core’s GPR or CSR register from the hart, is done by invoking debug control code to move values to and from internal registers to an externally addressable Debug Module (DM).
 Using this execution-based debug allows for the reduction of the overall number of debug interface signals.

 .. note::